• Skip to primary navigation

 FYI – This post contains affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.

-• Oat Flour – A healthy flour that’s great for making dog muffins and treats.
+• Oat Flour – A dog-friendly flour that’s easy to digest and naturally gluten-free.

-• Baking Soda – Helps the muffins rise and gives it a light texture.
+• Baking Soda – Helps the muffins rise and gives them a soft, fluffy texture.

 Ingredients for pumpkin muffins for dogs on a marble surface.